Ishmaeel/wimpy-burer/readme.md

 * Three burers in the Laboratory X-8 were practically invincible as long as the player was outside their room.
   - Removed the specific scripting that heals them on hit.

+* Three burers in the same area means multiple flying objects triangulating your exact coordinates for instakill fun.
+  - Took away telekinesis ability from one of the Lab X-8 burers.
+He was dropped on his head as a baby.
+  - Another X-8 burer can now only handle smaller objects.
+He has been neglecting his mental gymnastics.
+  - The remaining X-8 burer now has significantly softer skin and lower armor.
+No reason, just out of spite.

 # Final Notes
 I wasn't able to do most of the things I wanted to do with the burer, because either the engine ignores some values in the config files, or I'm wildly misinterpreting what they are for.
 In any case, I wasn't able to modify his shield behavior or his telekinesis attack the way